Can I get Income Support?

 Income Support or Universal Credit?

 Income Support is being replaced by Universal Credit.
-Most people are no longer able to make new claims for Income Support.

 Can I get Income Support?

-You can still get Income Support if you are on Income Support at present and continue to meet the qualifying conditions, unless you claim Universal Credit
+You can still get Income Support if you are on Income Support at present and continue to meet the qualifying conditions, unless you claim Universal Credit.

 The qualifying conditions are: